DocnetUK/php-japi/README.md

 # PHP JSON API Library #

-Simple library for building HTTP JSON APIs in PHP.
+Version 2 of our library for building HTTP JSON APIs in PHP.

-Sure, I know, there are loads of MVC frameworks out there - and a few very popular ones - that can do this for you and a lot more besides.

-BUT, `php-japi` is designed to ONLY do HTTP JSON APIs, so it's small and fast.
+`php-japi` is designed to ONLY do HTTP JSON APIs, so it's small and fast.

+Some major changes in version 2
+- Adopt better code practices, allowing for Dependency Injection
+- Adopt our new "Single Responsibility Controller" approach
+- Decouple Router from JAPI container
+- Use PSR logging
+- Adopt PHP 5.4 minimum version

 As we expand our Service Orientated Architecture (SOA) at Docnet, we're using this more and more - so I hope it's useful to someone else ;)

 Intended to use HTTP status codes wherever possible for passing success/failure etc. back to the client.

-Data/payload is your responsibility!

 ## Hello, World! ##